SethClydesdale/forumactif-messenger/README.md

 - [ ] add new styles for quotes, codeboxes, etc.. in messages (collapsing these elements by default is preferred)

 #### Fix
+- [ ] fix scrolling to the last message when images aren't loaded
-- [ ] fix avatars and usernames so they link to the user profile
+- [x] fix avatars and usernames so they link to the user profile
-- [ ] fix similar topics and other non-message elements displaying as anon message
+- [x] fix similar topics and other non-message elements displaying as anon message
-- [ ] fix button and input styles on modernbb
+- [x] fix button and input styles on modernbb
-- [ ] remove username and topic title from last post times
+- [ ] remove username, topic title, and "on"/"by" from last post times

 #### Misc ideas for later development stages
 - [ ] add theme picker